2116lid/printf/README.md

-This file contains a custom printf.
+This file contains a group project done by
+Sajith Abubakar and Noah Alemayehu.